swarmstack/loki/README.md

 # swarmstack/loki

 Docker compose file for Grafana Loki, like Prometheus but for logs.
-Works with stand-alone Docker nodes as well as for Docker swarms.
+Requires Docker swarm.

 ## INSTALLATION